-Zurich, largest city of Switzerland, a lovely picturesque and cosmopolitan metropolis, offers a variety of activities, a scenic old town and plenty of nature attractions.
+Zurich, the largest city of Switzerland, a lovely picturesque and cosmopolitan metropolis, offers a variety of activities, a scenic old town and plenty of nature attractions.

 WHAT TO SEE WHEN TRAVELLING ON A BUDGET